Sharpmony

 In the following example, explanatory text has been added to the Sharpmony correction.

-Sharpmony will detect the octaves and/or indirect fifths not allowed and will mark, in the above chord with the color GREEN, the 2 notes corresponding to the 2 voices forming the octave or the fifth.
+Sharpmony will detect the eighths and/or indirect fifths not allowed and will mark, in the above chord with the color ORANGE, the 2 notes corresponding to the 2 voices forming the octave or the fifth.

 The lines, numbers as well as the text in the following example have been added to the Sharpmony correction.